Is it legal?

 What makes it legitimate

 It is not about cash versus card.
-A private ride is legitimate when it runs under a registered TNC and is logged in the app, the same legal structure behind a rideshare trip.
+A private ride is legitimate when it is commercially insured and logged in the app.
 The risky version is the unofficial cash ride on your personal insurance: no coverage, no record, no protection if something goes wrong.
 HUM is the opposite.
-The ride is in the app, under HUM's TNC registration, covered by HUM's commercial policy.
+The ride is in the app, under HUM's operating authority, covered by HUM's commercial policy.
 Your rider pays however suits them.
 What makes it legitimate is that the ride is in the app.

 Your own business

-HUM is a standalone registered TNC.
+HUM is a standalone company.
 It is not connected to any other app, and it is not a workaround for one.
-It is the recognized structure for private, for-hire driving.
+It carries the commercial insurance and operating authority that private, for-hire driving requires.
 Where your clients come from is up to you: your reputation, your referrals, the people who would rather book a driver they trust.
 The private rides you run on HUM are yours: your clients, your reputation, insured and compliant.

 The honest fine print